-Some critics of the sharing economy argue that it will exacerbate racial tensions by making discrimination easier.130 A recent study conducted by Harvard Business School found that nonblack Airbnb hosts charge approximately 12 percent more than black hosts for an equivalent rental.131 While the study focuses on discrimination of suppliers rather than on the more traditional understanding of discrimination against consumers, the study's authors do note that there is evidence that the Internet has reduced racial discrimination in other transactions, including car prices.132 Moreover, others have shown this be true: The sharing economy offers more options to underserved communities and helps overcome the problem of bias.133 Airbnb has noted possible problems with the Harvard study, for example, the data are two years old and from only one city out of the 35,000 where they currently have hosts.134 In addition, as the study itself notes, much of the price discrepancies may be driven by differences in location.
+Some critics of the sharing economy argue that it will exacerbate racial tensions by making discrimination easier.
+A recent study conducted by Harvard Business School found that nonblack Airbnb hosts charge approximately 12 percent more than black hosts for an equivalent rental.
+While the study focuses on discrimination of suppliers rather than on the more traditional understanding of discrimination against consumers, the study's authors do note that there is evidence that the Internet has reduced racial discrimination in other transactions, including car prices.
+Moreover, others have shown this be true: The sharing economy offers more options to underserved communities and helps overcome the problem of bias.
+Airbnb has noted possible problems with the Harvard study, for example, the data are two years old and from only one city out of the 35,000 where they currently have hosts.
+In addition, as the study itself notes, much of the price discrepancies may be driven by differences in location.

-With regard to instances in which discrimination has in fact historically occurred, Lior an important potential upside of new reputational tracking technologies is their potential to displace statistical discrimination on the basis of race, gender, age, appearance, and other easily observable characteristics.
+With regard to instances in which discrimination has in fact historically occurred, Lior Strahilevitz of the University of Chicago School of Law argues that an important potential upside of new reputational tracking technologies is their potential to displace statistical discrimination on the basis of race, gender, age, appearance, and other easily observable characteristics.
 Reputation tracking tools . . . provide detailed